jimb245/scriptremote_test/README.md

 ### **Demo Server**

 If you would like to try a few tests with ScriptRemote before installing there is a server at https://scriptremote.com.
-You can also view additional documentation there.
 To use the site:

-1. Register (not required to view docs)
+1. Register

 2. Login and get API credentials by selecting **Settings** in the menu bar and then clicking **Generate** in the API Credentials section